lukeredpath/swift-validations/README.md

 The library ships with a `Validating` type which can be used either on it's own or as a property wrapper.
 The `Validating<Value>` wraps both a value of type `Value` and a `ValidatorOf<Value, String>` that re-validates every time `Value` is updated, producing a new `Validated<Value>` which is stored internally.

-The `Validating` type provides dynamic property access to the underlying `Validated<Value>` so you can check if it is valid or any errors.
+The `Validating` type provides dynamic property access to the underlying `Validated<Value>` so you can check if it is valid or access any errors.

 ### Simple usage